Implementation

 Anonymous Assessments

-An anonymous Needs Assessment Youth Survey is an optional schoolwide screening tool designed to identify the need for education on sexual exploitation based on various risk factors within the student population.
+An anonymous Needs Assessment Youth Survey is an optional schoolwide screening tool designed to identify the need for exploitation education based on various risk factors within the student population.
 It helps uncover hidden risks that may otherwise go unnoticed, providing a clearer understanding of the challenges within the school community.

-Administering an anonymous Self-Reported Youth Survey at the start of a program helps educators tailor content to students' knowledge, attitudes, and behaviors, assisting them in meeting students’ educational needs.
+Administering an anonymous Self-Reported Youth Survey at the start of a program helps educators tailor content to students' knowledge, attitudes, and behaviors.
 When used as a post-survey, this tool can provide valuable insight into the program’s effectiveness.

 Anonymous Assessments